Membership Guide

 To reserve your battery, you'll be prompted to submit a $50 battery deposit.

-Read the full Agreement by clicking this link.
+You can review the Terms & Conditions by clicking this link.

-• Base can access the battery when necessary and handles maintenance & warranty.
+• Base can access the battery to handle all maintenance & warranty.
 All applicable warranties from the installer and manufacturer are passed to you.

 • If you move, you can transfer to the next homeowner at no cost to you or them.